Nita Naldi: Film career

 Naldi was asked to perform in a short film with Johnny Dooley, a Scottish comedian who, despite his last name, was unrelated to her.
-She soon quit the film, however, after realizing that Dooley had romantic intentions with another woman.
-Naldi was then offered a role in A Divorce of Convenience with Owen Moore.
-Following those two films, she had small roles in several independent films before being cast as the exotic character Gina in Paramount Pictures's 1920 release Dr. Jekyll and Mr. Hyde starring John Barrymore.
-Barrymore himself reportedly recommended her for the role after he “spotted” her dancing at the Winter Garden.
+She soon quit the film after realizing that Dooley had romantic intentions with another woman.
+Naldi was offered a role in A Divorce of Convenience with Owen Moore.
+Following these two films, she had small roles in several independent films and then was cast as the exotic character Gina in Paramount Pictures's 1920 release Dr. Jekyll and Mr. Hyde starring John Barrymore.
+Barrymore reportedly recommended her for the role after he “spotted” her dancing at the Winter Garden.
 Her noted performance in that film subsequently afforded Naldi more career opportunities.
-It also established her long-term friendship with Barrymore, who affectionately nicknamed her his “Dumb Duse”.

-Naldi was selected by Spanish author Vicente Blasco Ibáñez for the role of Doña Sol in the film version of his novel, Blood and Sand (1922).
-Naldi was signed by Famous Players-Lasky for the role, and it became her first pairing with screen idol Rudolph Valentino.
-The film was a major success, giving Naldi the image of a vamp, which would follow her for the rest of her life.
-Naldi and Valentino were never romantic, and she would be one of the few to befriend his wife Natacha Rambova, though that friendship would sour when the Valentinos divorced.
+Naldi was selected by Spanish author Vicente Blasco Ibáñez for the role of Doña Sol in the 1922 film version of his novel Blood and Sand.
+Naldi was signed by Famous Players–Lasky for the role, and it became her first pairing with screen idol Rudolph Valentino.
+The film was a major success, giving Naldi the image of a vamp, which followed her for the rest of her life.
+Naldi and Valentino were never romantic, and she was one of the few to befriend his wife Natacha Rambova, but this friendship soured when the Valentinos divorced.

 During this time, Naldi posed for famous Peruvian artist Alberto Vargas, who painted her embracing a bust of a satyr.
-In Vargas's original “pin-up” painting, Naldi is depicted topless, although copies of the portrait that were published and widely distributed in the 1920s, such as in the art and entertainment magazine Shadowland, were “modified” by the addition of clothing to cover her partially visible left breast.
+In Vargas's original “pin-up” painting, Naldi is depicted topless, but copies of the portrait that were published and widely distributed in the 1920s, such as in the art and entertainment magazine Shadowland, were “modified” by the addition of clothing to cover her partially visible left breast.